 - La Leche League, they have many ways to connect with them over the phone, in person meetings, or Facebook support groups (my favorite)

-5. I thought for sure something was wrong the first time my daughter nursed for 3 straight hours.
+5. Look up cluster feeding: I thought for sure something was wrong the first time my daughter nursed for 3 straight hours.
 Nope, just her way of telling my body what she needed!
 It’s called cluster feeding and I’m going to be honest with you, it sucks!
 But doesn’t last long so hang in there.
 Reading up on it helped me cope.

 7. Avoid the pump and bottle as much as possible in the first 6 weeks: I know its tempting to pump to see what your producing or to allow someone else to bottle feed so you can rest.
 However, it can be detrimental to your supply.

-- A pump is not a good indication of what you are producing.
-A pump can not pull like a baby and will always get less milk than they would.
+- A pump is NOT a good indication of what you are producing.
+A pump can not pull milk like a baby and will always get less milk than they would.
 A lot of woman also choose the wrong size flanges which can affect how much you milk you get.
+Pump setting are important as well.

 - Your baby nursing is the best way to stimulate milk.
 Breastfeeding is a supply/demand process.
 The more baby nurses the more milk your body will make.
 You can also run into to nipple confusion or a lazy baby.
 A bottle gives up milk easily while a breast takes some work.
 If the baby decided they like the ease of the bottle they will fuss at the breast because its too much work.